 If you’re looking for vegan tapas on a Monday or Tuesday, try Lo de Ponxe En El Kinto Pino (Plaça de Rojas Clemente), which is open from 1:30 p.m to 4:00 p.m. on those days.

 Address: Carrer de Dénia, 18 | Phone: +34 605 83 82 99

-This list is notably short on tapas bars in the Old Town.
+This list is notably short on tapas bars in Valencia’s Old Town.
 In general, I find it better to order tapas in neighborhood bars because the ambiance is more congruent with the experience.

 Tapas are about eating slowly, chatting with friends, and enjoying a glass or two of wine.
 The Old Town is just too busy and too touristy for a good tapas dinner.